uranusjr/snafu/README.rst

 ---------------------

-* NSIS_ 3.x if you want to build shims and the installer. ``makensis`` need to be available in your shell.
+* NSIS_ 3.x if you want to build shims and the installer. ``makensis`` needs to be available in your shell.

 .. _NSIS: http://nsis.sourceforge.net/Download